VIXX: 2017–2019: Shangri-La, Eau de VIXX, Reincarnation, "Walking"

-2020–present: Hongbin and Ravi's departure, member agency changes, Continuum
+2020–2024: Hongbin and Ravi's departure, member agency changes, Continuum

 On July 6, 2020, Ken enlisted in the South Korean military, where he joined the military band.
 He was discharged on January 5, 2022.

 On August 7, 2020, Jellyfish Entertainment announced that Hongbin had departed from VIXX and that the group would be continuing activities as five members.

 On October 7, 2020, N was officially discharged after having completed his military service.
 Shortly thereafter, on October 31, 2020, it was announced that N has chosen not to renew his contract with Jellyfish Entertainment, but he will continue as a part of VIXX.
 N officially signed with 51k on November 4.

 On September 9, 2021, Leo was discharged after completing his military service.

 On June 1, 2022, Hyuk announced that he would be leaving Jellyfish Entertainment, but he will continue as a part of VIXX.

 Ravi started his mandatory military service on October 27, 2022, as a social worker after completing basic training.
 On January 12, 2023, Ravi was reported to be under investigation on suspicion of violating military law by using an illegal military exemption scheme.

 In December 2022, VIXX posted a digital cover of "Gonna Be Alright" online on their official SNS account, the single has been released on January 3, 2023.

 On April 11, 2023, Jellyfish Entertainment announced that Ravi had departed from VIXX following his violation on military law by using an illegal military exemption scheme.

 On November 21, 2023, VIXX released a music video for their song "Amnesia", the lead single for their new mini album Continuum, which came out on the same day.

 On March 3, 2024, Jellyfish Entertainment announced that Leo and Ken were leaving the agency, but intended to continue their activities with VIXX.

 On March 21, 2024, Hyuk's agency Companion Company announced that he would be starting his mandatory military service as a public service worker on April 18.

 On May 3, 2024, VIXX announced that their 6th Fanmeeting "VIXX St★rlight 6th Fanmeeting" will held at KBS Arena Hall from May 18 to 19.

+2026: Rumored comeback

+On January 15, 2026, VIXX announced through the official SNS that they will hold a fan concert “2026 VIXX FAN CONCERT ‘Case No. VIXX’” at Seoul KBS Arena on February 21 and 22.

+On July 10, 2026, VIXX and member Hyuk are planning a group comeback for 2027 ahead of their upcoming 15th debut anniversary, though it is currently just a discussion among members.